Video Game Addiction

 Warning Signs of Video Game Addiction

-While gaming has many benefits, too much can negatively affect the individual.
-If your child’s gaming habits interfere with their daily life or spend a lot of time playing video games, you may seek professional help.
+While gaming has many benefits, too much can negatively affect an individual.
+If your child’s gaming habits interfere with their daily life or they spend a lot of time playing video games, you may want to seek professional help.

 Here are some warning signs that your child may be addicted to video games: